alexk99/the_router/conf_options2.md

 	ipoe subsc username format "ipv4:mac" delimiter ":"

-Note that opt82_remote_id and opt82_circuit_id field values are avaialbe only when DHCP subscriber's session initiation is used.
+Note that remote_id and subscriber_id field values are defined only when DHCP subscriber's session is initiated by DHCP or DHCPv6 packets.
+Those values correspond to DHCP option82 values or DHCPv6 option 18/ option 37 values.

 ### subsc_vif_max

 A startup integer sysctl variable that defines the maximum number of concurrent IPoE subscribers.
 The variable can be used only in the startup configuration file section.

+### ipoe_ttl

+An integer sysctl variable that defines IPoE subscriber's Time-To-Live parameter value in seconds.

 ### install_subsc_linux_routes

 A boolean sysctl variable.
 When enabled TheRouter will add/remove linux kernel /32 routes for ipoe subscriber's ip addresses.